 Collect and disseminate career information to the students.

-The CDO is constantly looking to interact with individuals or employers who wish to promote career opportunities for physicists and astronomers.
+The CDO was envisioned to facilitate interactions of students with individuals or employers who wish to promote career opportunities for physicists and astronomers.
 I encourage you to contact the CDO - they will be glad to speak with you.